 Application process and guidelines are based on the affiliation of the Principal Investigator and the type of research being conducted.
 Click on the appropriate link below to find out more.
 You may also contact your local RDC for information or assistance with your application or consult the Application process and guidelines.

 Note that researchers whose projects are approved will be subject to a security check before being sworn in under the Statistics Act as 'deemed employees.'
 Deemed employees are subject to all the conditions and penalties of regular Statistics Canada employees, including fines and/or imprisonment for breach of confidentiality.
-In addition, all results to be physically removed from secure areas will be carefully screened for confidential data, whether as direct listings or as possible residual disclosures.
+Effective December 1, 2016, the RCMP requires all federal public servants in Canada (including RDC researchers and staff) to undergo fingerprinting as part of their security clearance.
+Additionally, Treasury Board of Canada requires a credit check.
+Please contact your local RDC to learn more about the security clearance procedure.
+In addition, all results to be physically removed from secure areas will be carefully screened for confidential data, whether as direct listings or as possible residual disclosures

 Application process for academic researchers: